matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 ..
 [1] The way it was prior to v3.10; this is also MATLAB's style
 ..
 [2] Mouse controls roll too (not only azimuth and elevation)
 ..
 [3] Figure reacts the same way to mouse movements, regardless of orientation (no difference between 'poles' and 'equator')
 ..
-[4] Returning mouse to original position returns figure to original orientation (no hysteresis: rotation is independent of the details of the path the mouse took)
+[4] Returning mouse to original position returns figure to original orientation (rotation is independent of the details of the path the mouse took)
 ..
 [5] The style has a corresponding natural implementation as a mechanical device
 ..
-[6] While it is possible to control roll with the ``trackball`` style, this is not very intuitive (it requires moving the mouse in large circles) and the resulting roll is in the opposite direction
+[6] While it is possible to control roll with the ``trackball`` style, this is not immediately obvious (it requires moving the mouse in large circles) and a bit counterintuitive (the resulting roll is in the opposite direction)

 You can try out one of the various mouse rotation styles using::

 .. code::

     import matplotlib as mpl
-    mpl.rcParams['axes3d.mouserotationstyle'] = 'trackball'  # 'azel', 'trackball', 'arcball', 'Shoemake', or 'Bell'
+    mpl.rcParams['axes3d.mouserotationstyle'] = 'trackball'  # 'azel', 'trackball', 'sphere', or 'arcball'

     import numpy as np
     import matplotlib.pyplot as plt